top of page

 I can’t remember a year when absolutely everything went to plan.
 Either we forgot the crackers for Christmas dinner, or at least one of us was ill, or something else.

-It’s easy to get caught up in organising the perfect Christmas and stressing about the tiniest of details, but you can’t foresee all eventualities – and often things can happen that thwart your plans.
+It’s easy to get caught up in organising the perfect Christmas and stressing about the tiniest of details, but you can’t foresee all eventualities – and often things can happen that scupper your plans.

-And everyone has their own idea of what makes a perfect Christmas.
+Plus, everyone has their own idea of what makes a perfect Christmas.

 My Christmas doesn’t look anything like the Christmas cards, or the cheesy Hallmark Christmas movies, or the picture-perfect posts you see on social media.
-(You can bet that either they don’t have kids or, if they do, it doesn’t stay very picture-perfect for long!)
+(You can bet that either they don’t have kids or, if they do, it doesn’t stay picture-perfect for very long!)

 The pressure of festive trends